Fixed-point free circle actions on 4-manifolds: Irreducible -four-manifolds

 With the preceding understood, we shall now give a proof for part (1).
 Consider first the case where $\text{rank }z(\pi_1(X))>1$.
 A smooth classification of such fixed-point free, smooth $\s^1$-four-manifolds is given in Theorem 4.3, which shows that it suffices to consider the case where $\text{rank }z(\pi_1(X))=2$ and $\pi_2(X)=0$.
 Moreover, it also shows that in this case, $X$, $X^\prime$ arise from the above injective Seifert fibered space construction with $k=2$ and $W=\R^2$.
 (Note that the uniqueness of the short exact sequence follows from the fact that $\Gamma=z(\pi)$, cf. Lemma 2.2 (a)).
 With this understood, the existence of $\phi:X\rightarrow X^\prime$ with $\phi_\ast=\alpha$ follows from the fact that for orientable $2$-orbifolds with infinite fundamental group, any isomorphism of $\pi_1^{orb}$ may be realized by a diffeomorphism of the $2$-orbifolds (e.g. see \cite{Mac}).

 It remains to consider the case where $\text{rank }z(\pi_1(X))=1$.
-In this case $X$ is an injective Seifert fibered space over a $3$-orbifold $Y$ with regular fiber $\s^1$, where $Y=\tilde{Y}/G$ for some aspherical $3$-manifold $\tilde{Y}$ (cf. \cite{MM, BLP}).
-It is well-known that Thurston's Geometrization Conjecture implies that the universal cover of an aspherical $3$-manifold is diffeomorphic to $\R^3$.
-Hence $X$ arises from the injective Seifert fibered space construction with $k=1$ and $W=\R^3$.
+In this case $X$ is an injective Seifert fibered space over a $3$-orbifold $Y$ with regular fiber $\s^1$, where $Y$ is an irreducible $3$-orbifold with infinite fundamental group.
+As $Y$ is good, the Geometrization Theorem implies that $Y=\tilde{Y}/G$ for some aspherical $3$-manifold $\tilde{Y}$ (cf. \cite{MM, BLP}).
+(Note that $G$ may be trivial here.)
+Furthermore, by the Geometrization Theorem, $\tilde{Y}$ admits a geometric decomposition (see e.g. Kleiner-Lott \cite{KL}).
+In particular, $\tilde{Y}$ is either Haken, or Seifert fibered, or hyperbolic, and the universal cover of $\tilde{Y}$ is diffeomorphic to $\R^3$.
+With this understood, we see that $X$ arises from the injective Seifert fibered space construction with $k=1$ and $W=\R^3$.
 (Note that the condition $\Gamma=z(\pi)$ is satisfied, cf. Lemma 2.3, which gives the required uniqueness for the short exact sequence $1\rightarrow \Gamma\rightarrow \pi\rightarrow Q\rightarrow 1$.)
-With this understood, it remains to show that for orientable $3$-orbifolds with infinite fundamental group, any isomorphism of $\pi_1^{orb}$ may be realized by a diffeomorphism of the $3$-orbifolds.
+It remains to show that for irreducible $3$-orbifolds with infinite fundamental group, any isomorphism of $\pi_1^{orb}$ may be realized by a diffeomorphism of the $3$-orbifolds.
 This was verified by McCullough and Miller (see the proof of Corollary 5.3 in \cite{MM}) when $\tilde{Y}$ is either Haken or Seifert fibered.
-For the remaining case, the $3$-orbifolds must be hyperbolic by the Geometrization Theorem.
-In this case, Mostow Rigidity implies that any isomorphism of $\pi_1^{orb}$ may be realized by an isometry of the $3$-orbifolds.
+For the remaining case, the $3$-orbifolds are hyperbolic, and in this case, Mostow Rigidity implies that any isomorphism of $\pi_1^{orb}$ may be realized by an isometry of the $3$-orbifolds.
 This finishes off the proof for part (1).

 .
 Let $\pi: X\rightarrow Y$ be the orbit map of the $\s^1$-action on $X$.
 By Lemma 4.2, this is the case precisely when $Y$ has finite fundamental group.
 By the Geometrization Theorem, $Y$ is a spherical $3$-orbifold, i.e., there is a finite subgroup $G$ of $SO(4)$ such that $Y=\s^3/G$.
 Note that the Euler class of $\pi: X\rightarrow Y$ is torsion, so that there is a $3$-manifold $\hat{Y}$ and a periodic diffeomorphism $f$ such that $Y=\hat{Y}/\langle f\rangle$ and $X$ is the mapping torus of $f$.
 Moreover, by the Geometrization Theorem, $\hat{Y}$ is an elliptic $3$-manifold.
 Similar conclusions hold for $X^\prime$, i.e., $X^\prime$ is the mapping torus of a periodic diffeomorphism $f^\prime$ of an elliptic $3$-manifold $\hat{Y}^\prime$.